 12-month Postdoctoral Awards in Complex Dynamics: Deadline 5pm, March 11, 2019.

 The CD-CREATE network is recruiting postdoctoral students for the first round of Postdoctoral Awards in Complex Dynamics.
-Postdoctoral applicants who will have completed their PhD by August 2019 and no earlier than August 2016, in an NSERC-related field (natural science and engineering) are eligible to apply.
+Postdoctoral applicants who will have completed their PhD by August 2019 and no earlier than 3 years (36 months) prior to the proposed start date of the award, in an NSERC-related field (natural science and engineering) are eligible to apply.
 Please note that medical residents and students holding NSERC, CIHR, or SSHRC fellowships for the same time period are not eligible to apply.
 Postdoctoral fellowships from the NSERC-CD training grant will not be provided to trainees while they hold departmental support that entails a regular time commitment, as this may jeopardize the trainees' ability to reach the goals of the training program.
 Postdoctoral Fellowships will be awarded for 1 year, with a possibility of 2nd year funding contingent on satisfactory progress, and will begin in September 2019.
 Awards include a $40,000 stipend (plus benefits where eligible) to awardees, funded by the CREATE grant ($20,000) and remainder from the supervisor's grants.
 Students are required to conduct research relevant to the goals of the CD training grant with one of the training grant supervisors listed on the Mentors page, and to attend CD workshops and 3 professional development events.
 Postdoctoral fellows are eligible for an optional 4-month internship with one of the Complex Dynamics internship partners, described under "Partners".
 Up to two postdoctoral awards will be made in 2019.
 Citizens of all countries are eligible for the CD-Create postdoctoral awards.
 Further information on NSERC's eligibility requirements is available at http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp

 Instructions to applicants: Please examine carefully the research interests of the members in this network who can serve as supervisors.
 Detailed descriptions of research opportunities can be found at the websites of the Mentors (listed under Members tab).
 We strongly recommend that applicants first contact the prospective supervisors via email to determine whether they are sponsoring postdocs for autumn 2019 in the CD Training grant.
 Applicants are judged based on student's academic graduate record; fit to CD training network themes; and balance across training themes.
 Some preference will be given to applicants whose proposal indicates a novel training experience compared with their current training environment.
 Due to the limited number of awards, only one application per applicant and one application per supervisor will be considered for the postdoctoral fellowships.
 Les candidatures peuvent être soumises en français.